Computing

 Impact

 The curriculum is taught through the use of Google Classrooms.
 Each pupil has a Google account which allows them access to Google Drive for sharing and collaboration with their peers and teachers.
 Google Classroom allows computing teachers to monitor progress and attainment in all aspects of the computing curriculum.
-Demonstrations and sharing of project work allows pupils to interact with and gain feedback from their peers.
+Demonstrations and sharing of project work allow pupils to interact with and gain feedback from their peers.

 The use of two IT suites, Chromebooks and computers in the music block allows pupils to use computing across the curriculum and this in turn, strengthens their computing abilities across all subject areas.
-Our computing curriculum enables pupils, leaving Aston Fields Middle School, to have the independence they need for an ever changing online world.
+Our computing curriculum enables pupils, leaving Aston Fields Middle School, to have the independence they need for an ever-changing online world.

 Curriculum Overview